Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.core/Documentation~/choose-whether-unity-includes-a-graphics-setting-in-your-build.md

   // Implement the CanRemoveSettings method with our own code public bool CanRemoveSettings(MySettings settings)
   {
-    // Strip the setting (return true) if the value is larger than 100 return settings.myValue > 100;
+    // Strip the setting (return true) if useMyFeature is false return !settings.useMyFeature;
   }
 }
 ```